Legal factors affecting businesses

 Health & safety (H&S) – As a business, you are legally required to provide a safe environment for staff to work in.
 This can be environmental – such as keeping staff safe from hazardous materials or continual loud noise – or staff-related such as bullying and discrimination.
 The Health & Safety Executive has a comprehensive guide to H&S laws that affect business.
 You may also need to conduct regular risk assessments, display a Health & Safety poster and have policies for recording injuries to staff.

-Data protection in the UK is governed by the General Data Protection Regulation (GDPR) opens in new window, an EU regulation which has remained part of UK law following Brexit.
+Data protection in the UK is governed by the General Data Protection Regulation (GDPR), an EU regulation which has remained part of UK law following Brexit.
 It places legal requirements on how businesses acquire, use, and store personal data, i.e. information that relates to identified or identifiable individuals, for example employees, customers, contractors and suppliers both past and present.

 UK GDPR sets out key principles underpinning the processing of personal data, including that businesses must: